putting/My-Tech-Notes/javaRelated/java/interview/point-and-distance.md

         }

         /**
-         * For our purpose, square distance is good enough
+         * For our purpose, square distance is good enough.
+Assumes the earth is flat rather than curved.
-         * It allows to avoid the costly square root
+         * Should also apply square root to the result *
-         *
          * @param p Point to which we want the distance
          * @return Distance between current and p